linx-software/samples/Customer data portal integration/README.md

 # Customer data portal integration

 ## Overview
+A [Linx](https://linx.software/utm_source=github) application is created which processes customer data from a file, inserts the data into a database, and then exposes this data on a REST endpoint.

 A CSV file containing Customer related data is dropped into a file server directory.
 When the file is picked up, the Customer data is retrieved from the file and then inserted into a SQL database row by row.
 A Linx REST web service then returns the Customer data from the database when requested from a front-end portal (UI Bakery).